sarrodri/Movie-Database/README.md

 Caleb
 12/6
-  -started working on genres up till 5 minutes into video 12/8
+  -started working on genres assigment
+12/8
   -created a clear button for the genres